How to measure emotions

 In a previous blog post titled “How emotions are made”, I have outlined how neuroscience research in the past decades has shown that our brain gives meaning to our experiences/sensations through concepts such as emotions.
 So, emotions are created in the brain, rather than triggered by fixed brain circuitry in response to specific stimuli.

-In a follow-up post, “How emotions are made - Angry FaceReader?”
+In a follow-up post, “Why so angry?
+The role of context and function in facial expression analysis.”
 I explained how context is important when studying facial expressions.

 How to measure emotions

 The current blog post will be about how to measure emotions.
 What tools are available to us to, for example, measure the emotional response of a consumer to a commercial or different products?
 Can we rely on self-reports only, or do we also have to take into account behavioral measures (e.g., gestures, body position), physiological responses (e.g. heart rate, skin conductance), and facial expressions?

 In the current blog post, I will outline the concept of emotions in relation to how to possibly measure emotions.
 Spoiler: measuring/assessing emotions is not always straightforward and easy.
 Let me illustrate this with a story.